ml-cube/ml3-platform-docs/md-docs/user_guide/data_sources.md

 # Data Sources

-This page will help you understand how to integrate your data sources into your project on ML cube Platform.

-There are three types of data sources that can be used to let the ML cube Platform can access your data:
+This page provides guidance on integrating your data sources into your ML cube Platform project.
+There are three types of data sources you can use to enable the ML cube Platform to access your data:

 1. Local data source
 2. Remote data source with ML cube Storage